-Excel is a very useful tool for dynamic reporting and self-service BI, especially if you include the PowerPivot add on.
-In combination with Excel Services and SharePoint you can even extend its reach to the Enterprise.
+Excel is a very useful tool for dynamic reporting and self-service BI, especially if you include the PowerPivot add-on.
+In combination with Excel Services and SharePoint, you can even extend its reach to the Enterprise.
 But at its heart, it’s still a spreadsheet engine.
-SharePoint Enterprise also has some native web parts for KPIs, KPI lists, and charts but their functionality is rather limited.
-If you really want to do more sophisticated KPIs, or build integrated dashboard pages using a range of reporting techniques, you should look into PerformancePoint Services.
+SharePoint Enterprise also has some native Web Parts for key performance indicators (KPIs), KPI lists, and charts, but their functionality is rather limited.
+If you really want to do more sophisticated KPIs or build integrated dashboard pages using a range of reporting techniques, you should look into PerformancePoint Services.

-With PerformancePoint you create your dashboards using a custom “Dashboard Designer” tool.
-This is used to create a dashboard with one or more web pages, each potentially containing one or more dashboard components.
-Components include KPIs, Scorecards to arrange and roll up KPIs, KPI Details, wrappers to contain Excel reports such as we demonstrated earlier, as well as wrappers for SSRS reports or any external web page.
-It also contains special components for Charts and Pivot Tables customized for use with SSAS Analytical cubes, which provides functionality beyond the reach of the Excel variety.
-These Analytical Charts and Pivot Tables also provide access to a “Decomposition Tree” that allows you to dynamically drill into the details of your cubes, while displaying the paths you use to see the various Facts and Dimensions.
+With PerformancePoint, you create your dashboards using a custom Dashboard Designer tool.
+This is used to create a dashboard with one or more Web pages, each potentially containing one or more dashboard components.
+Components include KPIs, scorecards to arrange and roll up KPIs, KPI details, wrappers to contain Excel reports, as demonstrated earlier, as well as wrappers for SSRS reports or any external Web page.
+PerformancePoint also contains special components for charts and pivot tables customized for use with SSAS analytical cubes, which provides functionality beyond the reach of the Excel variety.
+These analytical charts and pivot tables also provide access to a decomposition tree that allows you to dynamically drill into the details of your cubes while displaying the paths you use to see the various facts and dimensions.

-The Business User Can Run What-Ifs
+Business Users Can Run What-Ifs

 Excel 2010 is chock full of functionality, much of which you may not be aware of.
-One of the lessor known functions is “What-If Analysis” available from the Data tab.
+One of the lessor-known functions is what-if analysis available from the Data tab.

-Doing “what-if” analysis does require a little work up front.
-You’ll need to set the stage by creating a worksheet that contains a base scenario, where you can plug a value into one or more of your cells, then based on formulas or values in other cells a target cell contains the results.
+Doing what-if analysis does require a little work up front.
+You’ll need to set the stage by creating a worksheet that contains a base scenario, where you can plug a value into one or more of your cells.
+Based on formulas or values in other cells, a target cell contains the results.

-The “What-If Analysis” button provides three levels of functionality:
+The What-If Analysis button provides three levels of functionality:

-Scenario Manager – given a worksheet with a parameter cell, a results cell, and a set of values for the parameter cell, the Scenario Manager shows a summary of comparative results.
+1. Scenario Manager.
+Given a worksheet with a parameter cell, a results cell, and a set of values for the parameter cell, the Scenario Manager shows a summary of comparative results.

-Goal Seek – given a worksheet with a results cell and a targeted results value, modify the parameter value to correspond to the target value.
+2. Goal Seek.
+Given a worksheet with a results cell and a targeted results value, modify the parameter value to correspond to the target value.

-Data Table – similar to the Scenario Manager, only instead of entering each input as a scenario name and generating a results report, specifies a data range that contains a column of input values and a companion column to hold the results.
+3. Data Table.
+This is similar to the Scenario Manager, but instead of entering each input as a scenario name and generating a results report, it specifies a data range that contains a column of input values and a companion column to hold the results.
 A variation on this allows two inputs, where the data range has both columns and a top row to specify the two inputs, with the result values being placed in the remaining matrix.

-This is great for those who are doing spreadsheets with formulas and would like a way to investigate scenarios based on those formulas.
+This analysis is great for those who are doing spreadsheets with formulas and would like a way to investigate scenarios based on those formulas.
 But what does that have to do with Project Server?
-With Excel 2010, there’s also an extension for What-If analysis that extends to Pivot Tables.
-Using this functionality, you can enter changes into the pivot table cells and have the changes reflected throughout the pivot table.
+With Excel 2010, there’s also an extension for what-if analysis that extends to pivot tables.
+Using this functionality, you can enter changes into the pivot table cells and have the changes reflected throughout the table.
 If write back has been enabled on the server, you can even publish your changes.

 You’ll need to enable this functionality before you can use it.
-Start by clicking in the pivot table area, then then Options tab under PivotTables Tools.
-Next click the “What-If Analysis” button in the Tools group, and then click the “Enable What-If Analysis” button.
+Start by clicking in the pivot table area, then the Options tab under PivotTables Tools.
+Next click the What-If Analysis button in the Tools group, and then click the Enable What-If Analysis button.

 Collaborative Business Intelligence